Request an appointment by clicking here or by calling 704-444-0087

 WHAT’S THE DIFFERENCE BETWEEN A CBT PSYCHOLOGIST AND AN ADHD COACH FOR ADHD?

 Our therapists have helped many highly successful and high-achieving students and professionals manage their ADHD in therapy.
-But is Therapy for ADHD right for you?
+But is therapy for ADHD right for you?

-• CBT is a short-term, goal-oriented form of therapy that helps you change your relationship with your thoughts, emotions, and behavior.
+CBT is a short-term, goal-oriented form of therapy that helps you change your relationship with your thoughts, emotions, and behavior.
 Once you understand these connections, you can identify what your internal barriers to attention are.
 After you identify those, then you can start working on the external barriers.
-Finally, you are then using more advanced skills to address behavior and habit changed for ADHD.
+Finally, you are then using more advanced skills to address behavior and habit changes for ADHD.

 CBT is supported by clinical evidence for adults with ADHD.
-In general, CBT can be most helpful for individuals experiencing more moderate to severe difficulties at work, school, or home and/or also experiencing other problems including anxiety-related disorders, major depressive disorder, trauma-related disorders, etc.
+In general, CBT can be most helpful for individuals experiencing more moderate to severe difficulties at work, school, or home and/or also experiencing other problems, including anxiety-related disorders, major depressive disorder, trauma-related disorders, etc.

-• ADHD COACHING is most appropriate for people with ADHD who are looking to optimize or enhance their performance at work or school and enhance their relationships but ARE NOT experiencing marked or severe problems and do not have another mental or behavioral health disorder (such as anxiety, phobia, trauma, or burnout).
+ADHD coaching is most appropriate for people with ADHD who are looking to optimize or enhance their performance at work or school and enhance their relationships but ARE NOT experiencing marked or severe problems and do not have another mental or behavioral health disorder (such as anxiety, phobia, trauma, or burnout).

 It is also helpful for people who need more frequent support from a provider.